pratikkacha/My-Projects/README.md

 # My-Projects
-# All my projects I worked on during my courses at University of South Florida.
+# All my projects I worked on during my courses in College